palminister/simple-tts-preview/README.md

-  # Untitled

-  This is a code bundle for Untitled.
-The original project is available at https://www.figma.com/design/H3mgSlAx5uGMzZr2wE2Wh0/Untitled.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.